Tarsal Tunnel Syndrome

 What Is the Tarsal Tunnel?

-The tarsal tunnel is a narrow space that lies on the inside of the ankle next to the ankle bones.
+The tarsal tunnel – the source of tarsal tunnel syndrome - is a narrow space that lies on the inside of the ankle next to the ankle bones, known as the tarsal tunnel.
 The tunnel is covered with a thick ligament (the flexor retinaculum) that protects and maintains the structures contained within the tunnel—arteries, veins, tendons and nerves.
 One of these structures is the posterior tibial nerve, which is the focus of tarsal tunnel syndrome.

 What Is Tarsal Tunnel Syndrome?